carlymichele/100DaysOfML/log4-january.md

 **Time**: 2 hours

-**Thoughts:** I completed another behavioral and technical interview.
+**Thoughts:** I completed another behavioral and technical interview on Coderpad.
+This was my first technical skype interview in a while.
+I was a little nervous at first (because I know how little practice I've had recently) but I think I did great considering.